craigyjp/AX-80-Editor-Encoders-ESP32-S3/README.md

 Aftertouch is now translated to the Modulation Wheel, this can be turned off or on the settings menu.

 I've also mapped CC 7 for volume to CC 96 (VCA level) to act as a volume control.

-A peek function has been added to the encoders, a single click will show the value of the encoder and not change it, another turn immediately will increment or decrement the value.
-This can be enabled or disabled in the menu.